elotroalex/chiens/_texts/translation.md

 - Ouch! they whistle, the others whistle
 - they sic the dogs
 - get'im! get'im! they utter their terrible cries
-- full on bite of mastiff of mastiff of mastiff
+- full bite of mastiff of mastiff of mastiff
 - torches lit under the forest vaults.
 It's over, everything is over.
 - {:.i2} No point in filing a claim; their justice has been served.
 - Look, they tore him to pieces.
 To pieces, like a wild pig.